Spencer-M24/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.
+The Proptypes are used for validation.
+Its a good ideal, to analyze your data in Javascript to prevent issues breaks bugs and errors.
+Utility Tools like Flow and Typescript help with that.
+Also this is off the charts in a way but its helpful  Using tools, like Jest, Enzyme Mocha Jasmine is great to test your code so you can make sure everything is working.
+Proptypes are used in React, Another way instead of using Proptypes is using Typescript, Or Flow.

 - [ ] Describe a life-cycle event in React?
+When you change your state.  componentWillUnmount() This is when the component is being unmounted.
+The old ways are constructor() static getDerivedStateFromProps() render() componentDidMount().
+In the past they had old decrapted  and unsafe ways  for example  componentwillmount().
+Then Redux is used for state management.
+MobX Vue in VUEX VUEX VUEX statemangment.
+Along with Graphql/Apollo.

+Hooks are the newestest thing thing.

 - [ ] Explain the details of a Higher Order Component?
+A High Order Component is, when you passa component function and  it returns a new component, which is called a High Order Component.
+Also it can be reused the logic.

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.
+You can style your components with Css style, Along with Using CSS frameworks like Bulma, tailwind Css,  Styled Components, Less, Sass, and inline styling.

 ## Project Setup

 Follow these steps to set up your project: